quocnguyen/fem/readme.md

 ## Why download
 Frontend Master courses are super awesome and cover a lot in-deep stuffs.
 I need to download them to my google drive and re-watching them whatever I want.
 I am stupid, can't understand all in 1 run.

-This script is by any mean not a hack or cheat, you need frontend master subscriptions in order to use.
+This script by any mean isn't a hack or cheat, you need frontend master subscription in order to use.

 Buy their subscription.
-Tt's worth every penny.
-Finger crossed.
+It's worth every penny, you got my word, finger crossed.

 # License